Holydh/BikeBinderVR/README.md

 VorpX and Reshade works well with Riders Republic BUT, you'll have to force disable Battleye anticheat for this to work.

 # USE AT YOUR OWN RISKS
-## I would advise against it since this could probably get you banned.
-I don't know how tolerant Battleye and Ubisoft are toward VorpX and Reshade's hooking methods.
+## I would advise against it since this could get you banned.
+I don't know how tolerant Ubisoft is toward this.

 If you accept taking that risk on your own and want to try it anyway, here's a way to deactivate battleye and play in Zen mod offline only :
 - Set Ubisoft Connect in offline mod.